Kevjolly/WebTechnologiesProject/report.md

 * [Mustache](https://www.npmjs.com/package/mustache-express) and [jQuery](https://jquery.com/) are used for server-side and client-side dynamic page rendering respectively.

 ### Depth
 All the functionalities that we wanted to do were done.
 Only a few bugs are missing, which some are identified but would require more time to be solved.
-As said in the preliminary report, we had already worked on projects with traditionnal SQL databases or frameworks like Bootstrap.
+As said in the preliminary report, we had already worked on projects with traditional SQL databases or frameworks like Bootstrap.
 Therefore, we decided to try to use new tools like for instance Materialize.css for the front-end and Elasticsearch for the database.
 Thus, a non-negligible part of the time was spent learning about those frameworks.
 We are particularly proud of the instant messaging with notifications system and the search engine on the server side and the design of the message and search results pages on the front-end.